 Teen drivers are among the most high-risk drivers when it comes to fatal car accidents.
-At the Law Offices of Michael O. Smith, we pride ourselves on providing zealous and dedicated legal counsel to individuals who are involved in car accidents with teen drivers.
+At the Mass Injury Group, we pride ourselves on providing zealous and dedicated legal counsel to individuals who are involved in car accidents with teen drivers.
 Our Boston car accident lawyers can help you navigate the unique issues involved in teen driver accidents and ensure that you are treated fairly at each step of the litigation.

 In a recent appellate decision, the Massachusetts appeals court considered the allocation of liability in a tragic teen driver accident involving multiple fatalities.
 Two cars of teenage friends were traveling to a common destination.
 One young man and a young woman were in a sedan that was leased by the young woman’s parents for her use.
 The other car was driven by a second young man and contained three passengers.
 The second young man lost control of the car while attempting to pass the sedan and hit a tree.
 Two of his passengers were killed as a result of the crash, and the third was injured severely.